ravinthedev/web-page-analyzer/ARCHITECTURE.md

-# Web Page Analyzer - Technical Architecture Plan
+# Web Page Analyzer - Technical Architecture

 This document describes the technical implementation details, design patterns, and architectural decisions for the Web Page Analyzer application.